gdprcontrol/datatilsynet-chatbot/README.md

 COLLECTION_NAME=datatilsynvedtak
 ```

-Note, the collection name must be an under 63 characters.
+Note, the collection name must be under 63 characters.

 - Visit [openai](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to retrieve API keys and insert into your `.env` file.